 Residents were seen to be engaged in activities throughout the day.
 There was a person identified to manage the activities for residents each day on the staffing roster.
-Some residents had access to the day centre in the adjoining building.
-The centre had a good relationship with the community and residents went to many events in the local community such as shows and coffee mornings.
+Outside organisations were seen attending the centre to undertake art work activities on the day of inspection, while the activity co-ordinator undertook activities with other residents.
+It was evident that the centre had a good relationship with the community, with residents going to many events in the local community such as coffee mornings and to the library.

-Overall, the inspector found that the culture in Dunmanway Community Hospital promoted the well-being of the residents and a person centred approach was the goal of the staff working in the centre.
+Overall, the inspector found that the culture in Skibbereen Community Hospital promoted the well-being of the residents and a person centred approach was the goal of the staff working in the centre.